Skip to main content

 77s

-This isn't an album I'd heard back in the day as the Christian bookstore I relied on was pretty good at bringing things in if I asked, but I had to know what to ask for.
+This isn't an album I'd heard back in the day.
+Although the Christian bookstore I relied on was pretty good at bringing things in if I asked, I had to know what to ask for, and this wasn't on my radar at the time.
 By '83 my initial infatuation with a lot of Christian music had run its course, and my ability to try and like stuff that was inferior had more or less been exhausted.
 That isn't to say there weren't bands I still followed, but they were in the minority, and they tended to be good bands.

 At the time it was relatively easy to pick up Sticks and Stones and their self titled album, Pray Naked and from their I'd keep up in real time.
 It was the band's earlier albums that were a little harder to find, and frankly no one gave two shits about records, and it wasn't until I was able to secure a copy of the band's 123 Box Set off eBay that I was finally able to fill in the blanks.

 For all that I never spent a lot of time with the debut album.
 It was a curiosity, and there were a couple of pretty amazing songs I really liked, but I just cherry picked the ones I liked and then moved on.
-Decades later, I stumbled upon a vinyl copy of Ping Pong Over the Abyss (and All Fall Down) at a small, tucked-away shop at Pike Place (of all places) during a trip to Seattle.
+Here we are decades later and I stumbled upon a vinyl copy of Ping Pong Over the Abyss (and All Fall Down) at a small, tucked-away shop at Pike Place (of all places) during a trip to Seattle.
 It was a great score.
-Admittedly it was All Fall Down I more excited to hear, but figured I should start at the beginning.
+Admittedly it was All Fall Down I was more excited to hear, but figured I should start at the beginning.

 So here I am.